-Baobab Tree Theatre Company was created in response to King Jack Queen's success and growing support from its debut performance in London.
+Baobab Tree Theatre Company was created in response to Jack of Heart's (formerly King Jack Queen) success and growing support from its debut performance in London.
 The Baobab Tree is an African tree also known as "The Tree of Life".
 Its big trunk absorbs and stores lots of water during rainy season, therefore producing a nutritious "super fruit" in the dry season.
 Baobab Tree Theatre Company is named after this stunning, unique tree because we aim to create memorable theatre that is poignant and represents life.

 The company's name was inspired by the book 'South of Forgiveness' by Thordis Elva and Tom Stranger.
 The book retells their story of rape and reconciliation through their personal development during their teen years, and then the week spent in Cape Town together.
 Naturally whilst reading the book many strong emotions evoke.
 Thordis' experience was not one that most people would automatically regard as rape; however, this well considered, intimate account of her journey highlights some myths that often invalidate survivor's stories.
 During the week in Cape Town to seek forgiveness, Thordis and Tom visit a botanical garden.
 It is here where they share a healing moment at the roots of a Baobab Tree.
 The following is a passage from this moment;